 A nurse passed the door of the private room and stopped short.
 She rushed inside to check on Mrs. Anderson but was shocked to find that the elderly woman was in a deep coma.
 She checked her pulse and summoned the head doctor.
 She could not stand to lose yet another resident.

-That night, a worried elderly man of Chinese origin received the news that the doctors had been able to save the woman for her apparent overdose thanks to the quick actions of Nurse Betsy Cranton.
+That night, a worried elderly man of Chinese origin received the news that the doctors had been able to save the woman from her apparent overdose thanks to the quick actions of Nurse Betsy Cranton.
 Ah Chan was nearly exhausted after having sat up all night.
 He had tried to draw upon the philosophies of his ancestors for comfort, but he simply cared too strongly for his residents to hide his worry or smooth it away with any ideology, no matter how ancient in origin.
 He knew this strange suicide attempt was very out of character for the devout Mrs. Anderson.
 Something was very wrong at Hedley Heights Retired Living Community, and the former pharmacist was determined to find answers.